dmytro108/itsynd/week4-Ansible/task1/README.md

 <!-- BEGIN_TF_DOCS -->
-# IT Syndicate Boot Camp
-## Week 4.
-Task 1.
+# Portfolio project
-#### Deploy and Configure Infrastructure Using Terraform and Ansible
+## Deploy and Configure Infrastructure Using Terraform and Ansible
-##### Scenario:
+### Task:
-Imagine you're a DevOps engineer tasked to deploy and set up servers for a new application that requires a database.
+As a DevOps engineer tasked to deploy and set up servers for a new application that requires a database.
 For this, we'll be deploying a [Django sample app from the DigitalOcean team:](https://github.com/digitalocean/sample-django).